FartLabs/fartlabs.org/blog/mission.md

 Our lab is a tribute to Gregory's playful, brave, powerful, and righteous spirit.
-We are building a platform that celebrates our differences, empowering everyone to cultivate deeper connections and realize their unique potential through technology that truly understands them. 🤟
+We are building a platform that celebrates our differences, empowering everyone to cultivate deeper connections and realize their unique potential. 🤟

 <!-- TODO: Use photo of Gregory with Ethan and Brandon. -->